id-sk/idsk3-frontend/src/README.md

-# GOV.UK Frontend
+# IDSK Frontend

-GOV.UK Frontend source code has moved to the [`govuk-frontend` package directory](../packages/govuk-frontend).
+IDSK Frontend source code has moved to the [`govuk-frontend` package directory](../packages/govuk-frontend).